Diseases & Conditions

 Cast Immobilization

-A plaster or fiberglass cast is the most common type of fracture treatment, because most broken bones can heal successfully once they have been repositioned and a cast has been applied to keep the broken ends in proper position while they heal.
+A plaster or fiberglass cast is the most common type of fracture treatment, because many broken bones can heal successfully once they have been repositioned and a cast has been applied to keep the broken ends in proper position while they heal.

 Functional Cast or Brace